marta1994/efficient_bpe_explanation/README.md

 The [`MaxPriorityMap`][max_prority_map_class] class implements a combination of a max-heap ([priority queue][priority_queue]) and a [map][associative_array].
 It allows efficient storage and retrieval of items based on two keys: a `heap_key` used for maintaining the heap's priority order, and a `map_key` used for quick item lookup.
 The heap ensures that the item with the highest `heap_key` value is always at the top, while the map provides direct access to items using their `map_key`.
 The class includes methods for pushing new items, popping the maximum item, checking for item existence, deleting items by `map_key`, and maintaining the heap's structural integrity through `_heapify_up` and `_heapify_down` operations.

+### Tackling Pair Replacement Efficiency: Linked array

+Replacing pairs directly in a simple array presents a challenge: when we merge two elements into one, we need to shift all subsequent elements to the left, leading to potentially costly operations, especially for large texts and frequent merges.

+A linked list offers a solution with its ability to efficiently insert and delete elements.
+However, linked lists lack direct index access, making it difficult to track the positions of pairs within the text, which is crucial for our BPE algorithm.

+Enter the linked array, a hybrid data structure that marries the strengths of both arrays and linked lists.
+It maintains a doubly linked list of elements, where each node also stores its corresponding index in an array.
+This allows for:

+* **Fast Merging**: We can efficiently remove the two nodes representing the pair and insert a new node with the merged token, all without shifting the remaining elements.
+* **Direct Index Access**: The array provides immediate access to any element's position, essential for updating our priority map.

+The [`LinkedArray`][linked_array] class presents a specialized data structure tailored for efficient pair replacement in BPE training.
+It establishes a fixed-size array, initialized with an existing sequence of tokens, and a corresponding doubly linked list to facilitate seamless element manipulation.

+#### Key Methods and Functionality

+* `\_\_init\_\_(items)`:
+  * Constructs the linked array from an initial array of tokens items.
+  * Creates a doubly linked list, where each node stores a token and its corresponding array index.
+  * Populates the fixed-size array with references to these linked list nodes.
+* `get_by_index(index)`: Provides direct access to the token at the specified index in the array.
+* `get_next_index(index)`:
+  * Retrieves the index of the next token in the sequence, following the token at the given index.
+  * Returns None if the index is out of bounds, points to a None value, or refers to the last token in the list.
+  * Essential for traversing the linked list and identifying neighboring pairs during merging.
+* `replace_pair(index, new_item)`:
+  * Core method for pair replacement in BPE training.
+  * Replaces the pair of tokens starting at index with the new_item.
+  * Updates both the linked list (removing the two original nodes and inserting a new one) and the array (setting the index of the second token in the pair to None and updating the index of the new node).

+In essence, the [`LinkedArray`][linked_array] acts as a bridge between the direct index access of arrays and the flexible insertion/deletion capabilities of linked lists.
+It's specifically designed to optimize the pair replacement process in BPE tokenization, contributing to a more performant and streamlined algorithm.

 [bpe_walk_through]: https://github.com/marta1994/efficient_bpe_explanation/blob/main/blob/bpe_walk_through.gif
 [bpe_wiki]: https://en.wikipedia.org/wiki/Byte_pair_encoding